spectral-compute/scale-docs/docs/manual/faq.md

 ## Does it work on Windows?

-Not yet. :(

-Windows support is a challenge that we have ideas about.
+Not yet, but windows support is a challenge that we have ideas about.